Icenium/icenium-cli/README.md

 <a id="create"></a>
 **2. Create project**

 To create a new project from the default template, navigate to an empty directory and run the following command.
-The Telerik AppBuilder CLI creates a new project based on the Kendo UI Mobile template in the current directory.

 ```bash
 $ appbuilder create MyApp
 ```

+The Telerik AppBuilder CLI creates a new project based on the Kendo UI Mobile template in the current directory.

 To initialize an existing project for development from the command line, navigate to the local directory that contains the project files and run the following command.
-The Telerik AppBuilder CLI creates the `.abproject` file required for working from the command-line.
-You can initialize any existing AppBuilder or third-party mobile project, if the project file structure mimics the AppBuilder project file structure.

 ```bash
 $ appbuilder init
 ```

+The Telerik AppBuilder CLI creates the `.abproject` file required for working from the command-line.

 <a id="simulator"></a>
 **3. Run in simulator**